mkohler/cython_swig/README.rst

 .. class:: handout

+    And the Cython version works just like the SWIG version.
+So that's boring.

 Cython and C Strings
 ====================

+"C strings are slow and cumbersome"

-"...avoid using C strings where possible..."
+"...avoid using C strings where possible"

-    - Cython documentation, General Notes about C strings
+"...more likely to introduce bugs"

 .. class:: handout

-    C strings and python strings are not the same thing.
-     What does Cython say about C strings?

-    C Strings, the source of all good buffer overflows.
-Let's see what the Cython documentation says about C strings.
+    But if converting between C strings and Python strings is so easy, why do I keep finding warnings like this?

 SWIG and C Strings
 ==================